devottys/xdplayer/README.md

 ## Commands

-- arrows: move cursor around
-- click on grid: move cursor
+- move cursor with arrows or click on a grid square or a clue

 - A-Z: put answer in grid
 - Backspace, Space, Delete: erase backward, forward, in-place